anw984/github-move/_includes/05-emphasis.md

-Write out some of your awesome attributes, and use emphasis (like bold or italics) to identify keywords, programming languages, or skills.
+Write out some of your awesome attributes, and use emphasis (like bold or italics) to identify keywords, programming languages, or skills. *Cireson Cognos Spotlight Airwatch Cisco Meraki Panorama Orion Splunk Microsoft SQL Server Microsoft Office: Word, Excel, PowerPoint, SharePoint